Waves-rgb/pc-iplogger/README.md

-# Powercord ip logger plugin
+# Powercord IP logger
 IP logger plugin for powercord

 I wrote a custom exploit to grab people's IPs through discord.

+# Usage

+Type `.ipgrab` and it will grab the last message's author's IP

 # Installation